 Nearly everyone experiences some degree of stress during their college years.
-The multiple obligations of studying for exams, writing papers, friend or relationship issues, family concerns, participation in athletics, Greek life and other campus activities can contribute to feeling pressured and anxious.
-However, an anxiety disorder differs from normal stress in that symptoms such as worry, panic and/or physical discomfort are more intense and frequent, and persist even when the situational pressures of life lessen.
-An anxiety disorder typically causes a great deal of distress, and interferes with the ability to relax and experience a sense of enjoyment and well-being.
-According to the National Institute of Mental Health, anxiety disorders comprise the most common mental health diagnosis in the U.S. Approximately 1 in 9 people suffer from an anxiety disorder at any given time.
+However, an anxiety disorder differs from normal stress in that symptoms such as worry, panic and/or physical discomfort are more intense and frequent and persist even when the situational pressures of life lessen.
+According to the National Institute of Mental Health, anxiety disorders are the most common mental health diagnosis in the U.S. Approximately 31% of U.S. adults suffer from an anxiety disorder at any given time.
 It is important to diagnose and treat an anxiety disorder that develops or worsens during the college years to help prevent the problem from becoming chronic and continuing into later life.
 There are several types of anxiety disorders, and each has its own set of common symptoms:

-The obsessions of Obsessive Compulsive Disorder are persistent thoughts, images or impulses that are distressing.
-Common examples of obsessive thoughts are doubts about having turned off an electrical appliance or having locked a door, unrealistic fears of germs, or disturbing thoughts of causing harm to a loved one.
-The compulsions of OCD are characterized by the urgent need to do something to prevent or get rid of the anxiety associated with the obsessive thoughts.
-Compulsions include behaviors such as hand washing, counting, or having to do things perfectly or in a particular order.
+OBSESSIVE COMPULSIVE DISORDER: obsessions are characterized by persistent thoughts, images or impulses that are distressing.
+Compulsions are characterized by the urgent need to do something to prevent or get rid of the anxiety associated with obsessive thoughts.
 Many people have occasional obsessive thoughts or compulsive behaviors.
-However, people who struggle with this disorder spend over an hour a day consumed with obsessive thoughts and compulsive behaviors, and these symptoms greatly interfere with daily life.
+However, people who struggle with OCD spend significant time consumed with obsessive thoughts and compulsive behaviors, and these symptoms greatly interfere with daily life.

 HOW TO GET HELP